bpais88/swarmagents/README.md

-# 🧠 Lindy-Style Swarm of AI Agents
+# 🧠 Swarm of AI Agents

 This project is a production-ready example of a multi-agent orchestration system using LangGraph, Streamlit, and real-world tools (like HubSpot CRM).
 It demonstrates how to build a modular swarm of AI agents that analyze emails, schedule meetings, and log interactions in CRMs — all with clear observability and extendability.

 ---

-## 🚀 Features
+## ✨ Features
 - LangGraph for flexible stateful agent orchestration
 - Modular tool/agent architecture inspired by CrewAI
 - Real LLM-powered thought generation (GPT-4)
-- Streamlit frontend for triggering and observing agent workflows
+- Streamlit frontend with dynamic input for lead messages and agent rules
 - Real HubSpot CRM integration with upsert logic
 - Agent memory (mock or extendable to Supabase)
 - Console-based observability of tools, thoughts, and token usage